-Playing different roles in an organisation - Knowing the terrain and how deeply orthodoxy works sets up the context of what radical action is.
+Playing different roles in an organisation – Knowing the terrain and how deeply orthodoxy works sets up the context of what radical action is.
 Is change itself a radical concept?
-Small changes can be radical in very bureaucratic organizations.
+Small changes can be radical in very bureaucratic organisations.

 Devolving power – When making structural changes by giving more power to grantees, local communities and other organisations to make decisions, you also have to support capacity building and agency.
 Communities don’t have all the knowledge and tools they need.

 Embracing the language of abolition – Philanthropy is a bandaid on an oppressive economic system, built on colonialism, and we must ask what the role of philanthropy is both within and outside these economic systems.
 Being radical is to confront the ongoing, historical inequities and systems built on privilege, which often build our endowments, and dismantling those systems by actually leaning into the language of abolition.

 Learning and unlearning all the time – Radical, structural or deep change looks like unlearning norms and mindsets, as well as as relearning justice-centred work — making space for reparation, healing and reconciliation.

 Paying attention to investments – Where relevant, foundations must look not just at what they fund, but at the endowments and investment structures which sustain their work.
 How can these be used to structure change and not harm?